joedakwa/wagmi-start-up/README.md

 export const config = getDefaultConfig({
   appName: "ENS dapp",
   projectId: "YOUR_PROJECT_ID",
-  // the above value needs to be replaced
+  // the above value needs to be replaced.
+You can do this here: https://cloud.reown.com/sign-in
   wallets: [
     ...wallets,
     {